torimiller/autolog/README.md

 Future Maintenance
-	GET to '/api/futuremaintenance' to view all scheduled maintenance events GET to '/api/futuremaintenance/:id' to view a single scheduled maintenance event by ID POST to '/api/futuremaintenance' to create new trip entry PUT to '/api/futuremaintenance/:id' to edit an existing scheduled maintenance event by ID DELETE to '/api/futuremaintenance/:id' to delete a single scheduled maintenance event by ID
+	GET to '/api/futuremaintenance' to view all scheduled maintenance events GET to '/api/futuremaintenance/:id' to view a single scheduled maintenance event by ID POST to '/api/futuremaintenance' to create new scheduled maintenance event PUT to '/api/futuremaintenance/:id' to edit an existing scheduled maintenance event by ID DELETE to '/api/futuremaintenance/:id' to delete a single scheduled maintenance event by ID

 Completed Maintenance
-	GET to '/api/completedmaintenance' to view all scheduled maintenance events GET to '/api/completedmaintenance/:id' to view a single scheduled maintenance event by ID POST to '/api/completedmaintenance' to create new trip entry PUT to '/api/completedmaintenance/:id' to edit an existing scheduled maintenance event by ID DELETE to '/api/completedmaintenance/:id' to delete a single scheduled maintenance event by ID
+	GET to '/api/completedmaintenance' to view all scheduled maintenance events GET to '/api/completedmaintenance/:id' to view a single scheduled maintenance event by ID POST to '/api/completedmaintenance' to create new completed maintenance event PUT to '/api/completedmaintenance/:id' to edit an existing scheduled maintenance event by ID DELETE to '/api/completedmaintenance/:id' to delete a single scheduled maintenance event by ID